cablehead/smallweb-sidepro/README.md

 sidepro push manifest.yml
 ```

-For now you need to enumerate the routes for your apps manually, but you should
+For now you need to enumerate the routes for your apps manually, so SidePro can
-be able to specify a wildcard route in the future.
+generate a SSL cert for each one, but you should be able to specify a wildcard
+route in the future.